RCRC National Children’s Resilience Leadership Board

 Andrea holds a Bachelor of Arts in International Relations from CSU, Chico; a Master of Science in Public Health from Pennsylvania State University’s Medical School and was a 2013 inductee to the Women’s Emergency Management Hall of Fame.

-Director, Director of the Neighborhood Empowerment Network for the City Administrator’s Office of the City and County of San Francisco
+Director, Neighborhood Empowerment Network for the City Administrator’s Office of the City and County of San Francisco

 CEO, Partnership for Inclusive Disaster Strategies